moleculeprotocol/IPNFT/audit/PROJECT_SPEC.md

 An IPNFT can be fractionalized several times but only once per "original owner".
 That's not a perfect solution and doesn't cover the constructed case that someone fractionalizes, sells to someone else, who fractionalizes it again, and sells it back to the first owner - this one would not be able to fractionalize it another time.

+### ERC20 fraction tokens are not (will never be) upgradeable

+ERC20 contracts are spawned when the IPNFT is fractionalized.
+Their bytecode is fixed and unproxied.
+Their template code is stored on the Fractionalizer contract so we can update the template itself but that only affects token contracts deployed on new fractionalization actions.
+The old tokens will stay at the code level they have been created with.

 ## Schmackoswap as Sales Helper

 ### IPNFT Transferability